-Sanaria directs the operations of Project LAUNCH, a five‐year federal grant to improve young child wellness in the 63106 and 63107 ZIP codes.
-She has been appointed Associate Director of Vision for Children at Risk and will succeed Richard Patton as Executive Director after he retires on Dec.
-31, 2017.
-She joined Vision for Children at Risk in 2013 after serving for over five years with Child Care Aware of Missouri, most recently as director of training and inclusion services.
+Sanaria became Executive Director of Vision for Children at Risk effective January 1, 2018, succeeding Richard Patton who retired after 25 years with the agency.
+She joined Vision for Children at Risk in 2013 as director of Project LAUNCH, a federally funded program to improve young child wellness in the 63106 and 63107 ZIP codes of north St. Louis.
+Previously, she served for over five years with Child Care Aware of Missouri, most recently as director of training and inclusion services.
 She has been in the early childhood field for 15 years, and has 10 years of statewide and regional management experience in the area of social and emotional well‐being of children, families and communities, training and educating service providers, with focus on inclusive practices.
 She holds a bachelor’s degree in business administration and is working toward a master’s in business from Webster University.

 Ruth Ehresman, MSW

 Advocacy Coordinator and St. Louis Family & Community Partnership Coordinator